 - International trains (ICE) to Germany, Belgium, France and other European countries

 - Regular local trains to areas all around The Netherlands

-The OV-chipkaart is the most common means of payment for the public transport system.
-The smart card is the size of a bank card and contains an invisible chip.
-The OV-chipcard can be loaded with credit in euros with which you can travel anywhere within The Netherlands, or with a travel product such as a single or season ticket.
+The OV-chipcard is the most common means of payment for the public transport system.
+The OV-chipcard is the size of a bank card and contains an invisible chip.
+The OV-chipcard can be topped up with credit in euros with which you can travel anywhere within The Netherlands using Bus, Tram, Metro, Boat or Train.
 There are personal and anonymous cards.
 More information about the OV-chipcard can be found here or read further below.

 Keep in mind the following while using the OV Chip Card: